mgwalker/mgwalker.github.io/src/blog/amtrak-api.md

 Have you ever seen [Amtrak's train map](https://www.amtrak.com/track-your-train)?
 It's pretty cool, right?
-You can see all the active trains, all the stops on their route, and arrive and departure times.
+You can see all the active trains, all the stops on their route, and arrival and departure times.
 Neat!
 And if you're a nerd like me, you immediately want to see if there's an API driving this so you can do...
 I don't know, anything you want to with it, I guess.

 And it turns out, there's an API!
-There are a handful of endpoints, but on a first inspection of the browser's network tool shows two particularly interesting ones:
+There are a handful of endpoints, but a first inspection of the browser's network tool shows two particularly interesting ones:

 First, a list of all the train stations: